 It will investigate the nature of employment in the digital age, with a focus on the opportunities but also on the policy challenges associated with the specific forms of employment ( and working conditions) which are new or expanding as a result of technological change, for example 'e-nomads' (ICT-based mobile workers), or the role of social partners in the context of new digital age realities or in influencing the shape of the digital economy.

-The overall aim is to provide a forward-looking analysis of trends, to support the policy debate by developing plausible scenarios, and outlining what the future world of work could look like.
+The overall aim is to provide a forward-looking analysis of trends, to support the policy debate by developing plausible scenarios, taking into account different growth models and outlining what the future world of work could look like.

 - Background paper on Work and Employment in the Digital Age